-State Subsidy as a Percent of Base Premium

-Service at

-Retirement State Subsidy

-30+ years of service 80%

-20-29 years of service 70%

-Less than 20 years of

-service 60%

-^{} Subsidy amount is based on the premium rates applicable to coverage under the lower cost plan and carrier.

-Group I eligibility retirements under TCRS

-Earlier of (i) Age 60 with five years of creditable service, or (ii) Any age with 30 years of creditable service

-Group I eligibility retirements under TCRS:

-- Age 55 with five years of creditable service, or - Reduced pension benefit upon completion of 25 years of service at any age

-TCRS Participants
+Tennessee highway patrol members who retire with at least 25 years of service and were hired after June 30, 2015 are eligible for an employer subsidy.
+This subsidy, equal to 80% of the premium, can be used to purchase health insurance elsewhere.

+Employer Subsidy State Subsidy as a Percent of Base Premium Service at Retirement State Subsidy 30+ years of service 80% 20-29 years of service 70% Less than 20 years of service 60% the premium rates applicable to coverage under the lower cost plan and carrier.
+Select individuals who are retirees with 25 years of service shall receive 80% of the scheduled premium or defined contribution.
+Eligibility for Retirement Normal Retirement Group I Eligibility Retirements Under TCRS () 3 h five years of creditable with 30 years of creditable Early Retirement Group I Eligibility Retirem ents Under TCRS: Age 55 with five years of of creditable service, or Reduced pension bene years of service at any fit upon completion of 25 age Eligibility for Medical Insurance TCRS Participants

 - Ten years of creditable service with state, higher education or participating Local Education agency and three years continuous of insurance coverage in a state-sponsored insurance plan immediately prior to final termination for retirement.
-The date retirement pension benefits start (effective date of retirement with TCRS) must be on or before the date active state coverage ends. or - Twenty or more years of creditable service with state, higher education or participating Local

-Education agency and one year of continuous insurance coverage in a state-sponsored insurance plan immediately prior to final termination for retirement.
-The date retirement pension benefits start (effective date of retirement with TCRS) may be up to five years after active state coverage ends.

-If the individual is retiring through TCRS, they must be receiving a monthly retirement benefit to continue coverage as a retiree.
+The date retirement pension benefits start (effective date of retirement with TCRS) must be on or before the date active state coverage ends; or - Twenty or more years of creditable service with state, higher education or participating Local Education agency and one year of continuous insurance coverage in a state-sponsored insurance plan immediately prior to final termination for retirement.
+The date retirement pension benefits start (effective date of retirement with TCRS) may be up to five years after active state coverage ends. - If the individual is retiring through TCRS, they must be receiving a monthly retirement benefit to continue coverage as a retiree.
 TCRS participants who choose a lump-sum retirement benefit are not eligible to continue insurance at retirement.